 We regularly watch the activities of the New Mexico Legislature.

-For several years, we have picked up litter along a one-mile stretch of adopted highway in Mesilla, NM.
+We pick up litter along a one-mile stretch of adopted highway in Mesilla, NM.

-Working with our children
+Working with Our Children

-Little Free Library: Take a Book – Leave a Book
+Take a Book – Leave a Book

 Our Little Free Library, charter #44637, joins over 44,000 other Little Free Libraries as part of an international, free, nonprofit book exchange promoting literacy, the love of reading, and a sense of community.